Luccifer/BPM-Analyser/README.md

 Powered with [Superpowered](http://superpowered.com)

 # How To:

+## Copy theese files to your project:
+- BMPAnalyzer.swift
+- Superpower directory

-## Add theese frameworks to your Linked Frameworks and Libraries
+## Also add theese frameworks to your Linked Frameworks and Libraries
 - Add AudioToolbox.framework
 - CoreMedia.framework
 - AVFoundation
-- libSuperpoweredAudioIOS.a
-## Also copy theese files to your project:
-- BMPAnalyzer.swift
-- Superpower directory
+- libSuperpoweredAudioIOS.a (From repo: /src/Superpowered, you added it to project in the previous step

 ## In your code implementation you can call Singleton method by:
 ```swift